Belize’s 3rd most popular tourist destination

 Can’t wait to visit you again.
 Glover’s is heaven.”

 Rich Lawson, Phoenix, AZ

 Placencia Village, Belize

 Placencia has experienced phenomenal growth in recent years with many new developments occurring up the peninsula.
 Large hotels, marinas, and subdivisions have been built.
 The laid back nature of the village of Placencia has been preserved, although some developments, like the huge new destination resort known as The Placencia Belize, threatens this easy-going atmosphere.
-And further changes are in the works, as Norwegian Cruise Lines is developing a cruise ship port on a nearby island.
-Once it opens in 2016, cruise ships will be able to land directly on the island, and cruise ship tourists will be shuttled into town for tours and shopping.
-This huge influx of day tourists (up to 5000 per day) will drastically alter the small town atmosphere of the village.
+Further recent changes are having even more of an impact as Norwegian Cruise Lines developed a cruise ship port on a nearby island.
+Cruise ships are able to land directly on the island, and cruise ship tourists are shuttled into town for tours and shopping.
+This huge influx of day tourists (up to 5000 per day) have drastically altered the small town atmosphere of the village.

 View a Placencia, Belize map.

 Once in Placencia, if you wish to do some tours further afield, there are two nearby Mayan ruins: Nim Li Punit and Lubaantun.
 Local tour guides can take you there and provide excellent interpretation.
 View our Mayan ruins Belize map to get an idea of how far they are from Placencia.